If you lost all of your possessions today, would you be able to list each item and its value from just your memory.

 That’s the value of a home inventory.
-Making a detailed list of what you own ensures that you won’t overlook anything if you have to recall what was in your house should it be lost by fire, theft or other circumstance.
+Making a detailed list of what you own ensures nothing will be omitted if you have to recall your home contents after a loss by fire, flood or other circumstance.

 Start by assembling the tools for documenting what you own and by figuring out how you will store the inventory list.
 The way you document what you own dictates how you’ll store the information.